John Curtin

 After three unsuccessful attempts, Curtin was elected to the House of Representatives at the 1928 federal election, winning the Division of Fremantle.
 He is the only prime minister to have represented a constituency in Western Australia.
 He remained loyal to the Labor government during the party split of 1931.
 He lost his seat in Labor's landslide defeat at the 1931 election, but won it back in 1934.
 The following year, Curtin was elected party leader in place of James Scullin, defeating Frank Forde by a single vote.
 The party gained seats at the 1937 and 1940 elections, with the latter resulting in a hung parliament.
 The ALP eventually formed a minority government in October 1941, when the Fadden government lost a confidence motion.

 The Japanese attacks on British Malaya and Pearl Harbor occurred two months after Curtin became prime minister, and Australia entered the war against Japan.
 The failure of the British army and navy against Japan and bombing raids on northern Australia created the fear of an imminent Japanese invasion.
 Curtin realized that only a dependence upon the United States could protect Australia.
 Curtin led the nation's war effort and made significant decisions about how the war was conducted.
 He placed Australian forces under the command of the American general Douglas MacArthur, with whom he formed a close relationship.
 On the home front he successfully negotiated the issue of overseas conscription that had split his party during World War I. The ALP won almost two-thirds of the seats in the House of Representatives at the 1943 election, which remains a party record.

 Curtin died in office in July 1945, after months of ill health attributed to the stresses of the war.
 Many of his post-war reconstruction plans were implemented by his successor Ben Chifley, who in 1946 led the ALP to consecutive victories for the first time.
+Curtin's leadership skills and personal character were acclaimed by his political contemporaries, and he is frequently ranked as one of Australia's greatest prime ministers and political leaders.